We're Nik and Anton, founders of Coroot. We've built a tool that boosts the reliability engineering skills of your team.

 Coroot aims to help in troubleshooting by providing you with a list of possible fixes and useful details on every detected issue.

-Below is a live demo of the
+Below is an example of the Storage inspection's report:

 As you can see, there are two primary ways to fix the issue: reduce the I/O load or increase the volume performance.